BohanXu-74/Problem-Maker/README.md

 Open a terminal in your `src/` folder:

 ### bash
-sdcc main.c encoder.c display.c math.c
+sdcc main.c
-This generates a .hex file for your STC microcontroller.
+This generates a .ihx file for your STC microcontroller.

-3. Flash to MCU
+### 3. Flash to MCU

-Windows: Use STC-ISP to flash the .hex file
+Windows: Use STC-ISP to flash the .ihx file

 Linux/macOS: Use stcgal:

-stcgal -p /dev/ttyUSB0 -b 9600 -w main.hex
+stcgal -p /dev/ttyUSB0 -b 9600 main.ihx

 -p → serial port

 -b → baud rate

--w → write hex file to MCU

-4. Test
+### 4. Test

 Turn the rotary encoder

-Display shows selected math operation
+Select a math operation

-Solve 10 questions and check timer
+Solve 10 questions and check timer and percentage